pojntfx/webnetes-book/src/getting-started/distribute.md

 Let's get started!

-## Defining Resources
+## Defining the Resources

 The first step is to define your app's resources.
-Here you'll configure the app's capabilities, it's network configuration, runtime and binary.
-Its quite similar to how [Kubernetes](https://kubernetes.io/) handles it's resource definition; if you've used the latter before, you'll quickly get the hang of how to use Webnetes YAML.
+Here you'll configure the app's capabilities, it's network configuration, runtime etc. It is quite similar to how [Kubernetes](https://kubernetes.io/) handles it's resource definition; if you've used the latter before, you'll quickly get the hang of how to use Webnetes YAML.

-You can find a pre-configured `stack.yaml` file for the examples in the corresponding source code; see [alphahorizonio/webnetes/examples](https://github.com/alphahorizonio/webnetes/tree/main/examples) for a list of all examples the.
+You can find a pre-configured `stack.yaml` file for the examples in the corresponding source code; see [alphahorizonio/webnetes/examples](https://github.com/alphahorizonio/webnetes/tree/main/examples) for a list of all examples.
 To get a head start, you can use the `stack.yaml` of the example you've used.
 A typical `stack.yaml` (here of the C TCP Echo Server example) looks something like the following:

 <details>
 	<summary>YAML Source</summary>